-Headspace air monitoring will be used as a field screening tool to provide an indicator of potential product migration.
-Water from each water sampling location (including both influent and effluent sources, as applicable; see Section 4.3) and external wellhead (as accessible) will be screened by conducting air monitoring for VOCs in the headspace.
+Headspace air monitoring for total VOCs will be used as a field screening tool to provide an indicator of potential product presence.
+Water from each water sampling location (including both influent and effluent sources, as applicable; see Section 4.3) and well column (as accessible) will be screened by conducting air monitoring for VOCs in the headspace.
 Headspace air monitoring will be conducted using a properly calibrated photoionization detector (PID) with a 10.6 electron volt (eV) lamp (e.g., RAE Systems by Honeywell MultiRAE or MiniRAE 3000+, ION Science Tiger XT; detection limit = 0.1 parts per million [ppm]).